 ECM is providing energy efficiency measures to 6,096 housing units.
 Few specialty energy contractors provide measures in multiple disciplines, and when they do, those services are usually coordinated independently.

-ECM is managing Building Envelope Solutions, Aqua Engineering, and LIT (Lighting Technologies) crews at Fort Bragg with a single point-of-contact.
+ECM is managing Building Envelope Solutions, Aqua Engineering, and ECM Lighting crews at Fort Bragg with a single point-of-contact.
 We call it the 1-Touch PM™ system.
-ECM coordinates information between LIT, Aqua, and BES project managers to optimize deliveries, set-ups, installations, etc. across the entire 163,000-acre complex.
+ECM coordinates information between Lighting, Aqua, and BES project managers to optimize deliveries, set-ups, installations, etc. across the entire 163,000-acre complex.

 Working with JCI, Corvias Property Management, and the Fort Bragg facilities staff, the ECM team is retrofitting 1,653 water heaters, 6,096 thermostats, 18,023 toilets, 187,528 lamps, 5,450 water meters, plus weatherizing and HVAC services for 2,728 units.
 Each unit will receive from 4 to 7 retrofit measures as needed.